Number 64-class cruiser

-The Number 64 class (六十四號 (Liùshísì Hào)), also known as the Monfalcone light cruisers, was a planned class of protected cruisers ordered for the Republic of China Navy.
+The Number 64 class (六十四號 (Liùshísì Hào)), also known as the Monfalcone light cruisers or Monfalcone type light cruisers, was a planned class of protected cruisers ordered for the Republic of China Navy.
 None were completed due to the start of World War I and were eventually scrapped.
 The ships were not given names, being known only by their yard construction numbers, 64–66.

 Background

 After the Xinhai Revolution of 1911, Anti-Qing forces overthrew the Manchu Qing dynasty which had ruled China for 268 years. in its place, a new Republic of China was established and the Xuantong Emperor was replaced by a new western-style republic under the presidency of general Yuan Shikai.
 During this time of sweeping changes to the government in China, the Qing government had just ordered three protected cruisers, ordered for the Imperial Chinese Navy, from three different foreign dockyards that were nearing completion.
 These ships were; the Zhào Hé, built by Armstrong Whitworth in Elswick, which had only just completed sea trials nine days before the revolution.
 The Yīng Ruì, built by Vickers Limited in Barrow-in-Furness which was still in the United Kingdom, on the River Clyde at the time of the revolution.
 Lastly there was the Fēi Hóng, which was being built by New York Shipbuilding Corporation in Camden, New Jersey, and had not even been launched by the time the Qing government was overthrown.
 Through a lengthy and expensive negotiation process, the new Chinese government were able to re-negotiate terms for the Zhào Hé and the Yīng Ruì but were unable to come to an agreement on the fate of the Fēi Hóng.
 Eventually in 1914, a deal was struck with Bethlehem Steel and the Fēi Hóng was instead sold to the Kingdom of Greece as the Elli with the promise to order the original amount owed for the warship in future orders of non-military ships.